-You'll probably have some idea already of what you're good at and what you enjoy.
-If you’re finding it hard to choose what to do at uni you can do some of the following to help you make a decision:
+If you’re finding it hard to choose what to study, you can do some of the following to help you make a decision:

 Think about the subjects you enjoy most and the ones that you perform well in at school.
-These are usually a good indication of the degrees and course areas that you might enjoy at uni and careers you might like to get into later on.
+This is usually a good indication of the degrees and course areas that you might enjoy at uni, and careers you might like to get into later on.

-Talk to your parents, friends, school careers advisor, teachers, and uni students and staff at careers markets and school visits about options that may be suited to your interests.
+Talk to your parents, friends, school careers advisor, teachers, and staff at careers markets and school visits about options that may be suited to your interests.

-Look at job lists and the Job Guide to get an idea of what types of work match your interests and strengths.
-Do the jobs you're interested in need a degree?
+Look at job lists and the Job Guide to get an idea of what matches your interests and strengths.

-Look at the UAC Guide, uni websites or course guides to see what course are available at different universities that match the jobs you've identified.
+Read through the UAC Guide, university websites, or course guides to see what course are available at different universities that match the jobs you've identified.
 At UTS, you can start this by searching our course areas.